GoodTripProject/.github/profile/README.md

 ### About

 Course project about planning trips with social interaction.
-The project consists of server on Kotlin and Java with Spring and Android application.
+The project consists of back-end on Kotlin and Java with Spring and Android application.

 Android application has a lot of features for trip planning and opportunities to share your trips with your friends.